Saturday, February 10, 2024

 P. K. Ghatak, MD

-In 1980 the medical community was challenged by an outbreak of a new disease that was rampant in homosexual communities in the major US cities.
+In 1980, the medical community was challenged by an outbreak of a new disease that was rampant in homosexual communities in the major US cities.
 Within a few months, it was found to be a viral infection.
-The patients were in the immune suppressed individuals and the virus was called HIV (human immunodeficient virus).
-An interstitial pneumonia was almost a constantly coexisted with the HIV infection.
+The patients were the immunocompromised individuals and the virus was called HIV (human immunodeficiency virus).
+An interstitial pneumonia was almost constantly coexisted with the HIV infection.
 The organism was Pneumocystis jirovecii, a unicellular fungus, and the pneumonia was called PJP pneumonia.

-In 1090 Dr. Chagas was in pursuit for the causative organisms of Trypanosomiasis of South America.
+In 1090 Dr. Chagas was in pursuit of the causative organisms of Trypanosomiasis of South America.
 He discovered a few tiny organisms in the respiratory tract of some of the victims.
 He thought those were immature Trypanosome trophozoites.
-In 1909 Antonio Carnii found 3 cysts in the lung of children which were similar to Chagas' trypanosome but he did not think they were trypanosomes.
-In 1910 Delano of Pasture institute discovered similar cysts in a rat's lung and found that the organism had many features of a protozoan and named it Pneumocystis carnii.
-In 1999 molecular analysis of mRNA and mitochondria of the pneumocystis was conducted by Otto Jiroveci, a parasitologist from Czechoslovakia.
-He identified Galactosaminogalactan a signature for a fungus.
+In 1909, Antonio Carnii found 3 cysts in the lung of children which were similar to Chagas' trypanosome but he did not think they were trypanosomes.
+In 1910 Delano of the Pasture Institute discovered similar cysts in a rat's lung and found that the organism had many features of a protozoan and named it Pneumocystis carnii.
+In 1999, molecular analysis of mRNA and mitochondria of the Pneumocystis was conducted by Otto Jiroveci, a parasitologist from Czechoslovakia.
+He identified Galactosaminogalactan as a signature for a fungus.
 The organism now classified as a unicellular fungus.
 Pneumocystis exists in nature in three morphological stages – Protozoite, Sporozoite and Cysts (spores).
-Distinct genomic variability exists between host specific member of the genera.
+Distinct genomic variability exists between host-specific members of the genera.
 For the humans, the pathogenic organism is called pneumocystis jirovecii.
-It was so named to, honor Otto Jiroveci's work.
+It was so named to honor Otto Jiroveci's work.

 PJP pneumonia.

-In severely immunodeppressed individuals, with a CD4 cell count of less than 200 micro L, the pneumocystis becomes an opportunist pathogen.
+In severely immunocompromised individuals, with a CD4 cell count of less than 200 micro L, the Pneumocystis becomes an opportunist pathogen.
 In the lung, it produces an interstitial pneumonia.
-The infiltrates are perihiliar distribution is called a bat wing pattern.
+The infiltrates are a perihilar distribution, called a bat wing pattern.
 Like a viral interstitial pneumonia, the patients become severely hypoxic due to low oxygen diffusion capacity with a wide A-a gradient.
 Most severe infections produce acute respiratory syndrome.
 Various systemic symptoms develop due to tissue hypoxemia, specially cerebral manifestations.
 Other non-pulmonary features are – a. severe bone marrow depression producing pancytopenia, b. lymphadenopathy. c. cotton-wool exudates in the retina, d. thyroid gland enlargement and gastrointestinal symptoms.

 Common symptoms are – fever, unproductive cough, chest pain, shortness of breath, cyanosis and tachycardia.